patrickgramatowski/cinema-api/README.md

 - [x] API should be documented
 - [x] Application should have provided seeds and should be generally operational
 - [x] At least 80% of tests coverage
-- [ ] Application should have connected Sentry and CircleCI
+- [x] Application should have connected Sentry and CircleCI (TravisCI added)
 - [x] Application should be accessible publicly (for instance by Heroku) [Heroku](https://cinema-api-ruby.herokuapp.com/api/movies)
 - [x] Application should have configured rubocop and should fulfill all rubocop requirements.